George Barclay (speedway rider)

 George A. Barclay (born 1 April 1935 in Elephant & Castle, London, England) is a former motorcycle speedway rider from England.

 Career

 Barclay started his career with the West Ham Hammers in the British League, during the 1966 British League season.
 He left West Ham to sign for Rayleigh Rockets for the 1970 season.

 Barclay joined the Sunderland Stars in 1971 and remained with them until their closure in 1974.

 After racing

 Barclay has been the driving force of the opening of the National Speedway Museum in Broxbourne in Hertfordshire.
+It is believed Barclay passed away aged 90 in January 2026.